-Interns will set up a NH DOE account.
-New teacher candidates complete the New Hampshire Department of Education application that will be reviewed during Seminar III.
+The New Hampshire Department of Education application will be reviewed during Seminar III.
 Information is also available on the Holmes Center NH Licensure Requirements page as well as the NH DOE NH Approved Educator Preparation Program Recommendation page.
 An intern who desires licensure in another state should contact the Holmes Center and the Department of Education of the particular state.